Do companies pay for relocation anymore?

-From an employer's perspective, it may also be more cost-effective and more time consuming to offer a relocation package to avoid a possible dismissal procedure or a negotiated exit when an employee objects to relocation.
-But perhaps more important than saving you money, a relocation package is a recruiting benefit that your company offers as an investment in you.
-For businesses, covering relocation services can be a smart and cost-effective contracting tactic.
-Employers can try to attract candidates by mentioning on job lists that relocation services are available.
+Most relocation contracts require you to work for the new company for a year or two, and that you pay if you leave voluntarily or get fired for just cause.
+From an employer's perspective, offering a relocation package can be more cost-effective than a possible dismissal procedure or a negotiated exit when an employee objects to relocation.
+A relocation package is an investment in you as an employee.
+It can be a smart and cost-effective contracting tactic for businesses, as they can attract candidates by mentioning on job lists that relocation services are available.

-Some employers often deal with relocating new employees and may put you in touch with their subcontracted companies.
-While the days of complete Cartier-style relocation packages and direct purchases of high-demand employee housing are past, there are still relocation benefits that are worth asking for and negotiating before taking a job out of state.
-However, trial relocation periods should be carefully considered before being offered to employees, especially if there are large numbers of employees moving.
-Because relocation expenses are a one-time cost to a business, negotiating a relocation package is sometimes easier than negotiating a higher salary.
+Employers may also put you in touch with their subcontracted companies who specialize in relocating new employees.
+Although Cartier-style relocation packages and direct purchases of high-demand employee housing are rare nowadays, there are still relocation benefits that are worth asking for and negotiating before taking a job out of state.
+Trial relocation periods should be carefully considered before being offered to employees, especially if there are large numbers of employees moving.
+Negotiating a relocation package is sometimes easier than negotiating a higher salary as it is a one-time cost to a business.
 An employee relocation package is a benefit that companies use to help new and current employees move from one location to another because work requires it.

-The company often places you in an executive condominium, apartment or house that is used for relocation purposes. .
+The company often places you in an executive condominium, apartment or house that is used for relocation purposes.

 Jackson Jeannette